rotsl/Weave/README.md

 Weave turns plain-English page scripts into complete, production-ready HTML.

+> Weave pages like you'd knit your sweater.
+Stay warm! ❤️

 - Describe sections, content, buttons, and layout in readable text.
 - Parse script text into a typed AST with `parseWeave`.
 - Compile that AST into a full HTML document with `compileWeave`.